adulau/DIY-face-masks/README.md

 - Do not touch the mask and its fasteners while you are wearing it.
 - A mask must be specific to each person.
 Do not lend or exchange it.
-- Wash at 30 ° C after each use.
+- Wash at 60°C after each use.
 - Dry the mask thoroughly including straps.

 There are also alternative cleaning solution such as hydrogen peroxide but these solutions might not be accessible to everyone.